ElektraInitiative/libelektra/doc/decisions/reference_counting.md

 - add second reference counter to Key
 - One counter is for locking references, the other one for general references.
 A locking reference automatically locks/unlocks the keyname.
 - introduce reference counter for KeySets (for external keyset references)
-- `keyIncRef` (or equivalent) return error in case of reference counter overflow
+- `keyBorrow` returns an error in case of reference counter overflow
 - use fixed sized types for reference counters
 - increment/decrement references before/after passing instances to plugins

 ## Rationale

-- Adding a second reference counter to Key and reducing the size of both significantly actually saves memory compared to the previous solution.
+- Adding a second reference counter to Key and reducing the size of both significantly (`size_t` to `uint16_t`) actually saves memory (32 vs 64bit on 64-bit machines) compared to the previous solution.
 - The added complexity of maintaining two reference counters is worth the tradeoff for the gained functionality.